BeingAI unveils human-like AI character named Zbee

 The company is also working on an augmented reality version where you can interact with Zbee in the real world by viewing her with AR glasses.
 She can do things like lead you through a guided meditation.
 Eventually, Lim would like her to be a character in the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

-In the meantime, they can provide her with brains via GPT-3, the AI platform created by the Open AI Foundation.
+In the meantime, they are working on their proprietary conversational platform but can also leverage GPT-3, the AI platform created by the Open AI Foundation.

 “We’re trying to make a convergence between gamification and interaction fiction,” Lim said.
 “We can nurture her as an AI.
 We believe there’s a huge opportunity for AI beings to learn with us, to develop things like critical thinking, where you could basically converse with her and learn how to ask questions.
 We think you can do things like self-care, how to take care of your mental wellness.”